The Many Ways Poor

 Utilities: Electricity, gas, water, and garbage pick-up.
 The deposits required for establishing those services may be higher as a result of your lower credit scores.
 Extremely low credit scores may result in services being denied completely.
 You'll find much the same when applying for cell/internet services.

 Jobs: Your livelihood can be jeopardized.
 Some professions regulated by the government require licensing.
 Credit reports are run as part of the professional's licensing requirements.
-As a Mortgage Lender, I'm subject to this practice.
+As a Mortgage Originator, I'm subject to this practice.
 If you're a professional within such a field and have low credit scores, it could prove very problematic for you.

-Entrepeneurs: Hoping to start a new business?
+Entrepreneurs: Hoping to start a new business?
 Access to the funds/credit needed for start-up could be limited or non-existent.
 The interest rate charged on a business credit card will be higher.

 Car: Need a car to get you to your job?
 If financing is involved in your car purchase, your car loan will cost you more than it would have if you'd had good credit.
 So's the credit card you carry to buy gas for that car.